What If Your AI Scientist Could Remember Why It Failed? EvoScientist's Self-Evolving Research Team

 But moving from low-30s to mid-40s feels like reality.
 The system did not become a god.
 It just started doing fewer stupid things.
 In engineering, that is often what major progress really looks like: same team, fewer walls, better odds ٩(◕‿◕。)۶

-What is more useful to steal is the way EvoScientist manages experience.
+What is more useful to steal is the way EvoScientist manages experience — and it comes in three layers.

-A lot of memory systems start from the same instinct: save the best practices.
-Reasonable.
-EvoScientist pushes one step further and asks a more uncomfortable question: what if the most valuable thing to remember is not success, but failure?
+Layer one: preserve failure, not just success.
+Many memory systems start from the same instinct — save the best practices.
+Reasonable, but insufficient.
+EvoScientist pushes a more uncomfortable question: if the system never records failure, it will never know which roads are not worth taking.
 For an agent that explores large search spaces, avoiding three dead ends can be more valuable than discovering one extra clever trick.

-Then the paper makes another move that sounds boring but is actually architecture: it separates kinds of experience that people love to mix together.
+Layer two: separate kinds of experience that feel the same but are not.
 Research directions, validation outcomes, and implementation strategies are all “experience,” sure — but they are not the same kind of experience.
 Shove them into one retrieval bucket and the system starts fishing out the wrong lesson at the wrong time.
+It is like digging through a wallet stuffed with receipts, sticky notes, prescriptions, and business cards — the ATM card is in there somewhere, but good luck finding it when you need it most.

-And then there is the last piece, the one many agent systems quietly skip: raw history does not turn into wisdom by itself.
+Layer three, and the most critical: raw history does not turn into wisdom by itself.
 Logs, traces, and metrics are materials, not judgment.
-You need a distillation layer that turns “what happened this time” into “what we should do next time.”
+There must be a distillation layer that turns “what happened this time” into “what we should do next time.”
 That is EMA.

 This is where many agent systems stall out.